 Step 8: Vocal Delivery

-The way a melody is delivered vocally can enhance its emotional impact and memorability.
+The way a melody is sung can elevate its emotional impact and make it more memorable.

 Practical Solution: Vocal Techniques